 Scheat is easy to find because it marks the northwest vertex (the upper right corner) of the Great Square of Pegasus.
 Of the four stars that form the asterism, Scheat is the closest to the Northern Cross in Cygnus and to the constellation Lacerta, recognizable for its zig-zag shape.
 The galaxy NGC 7487 lies in the same field of view as the star.

-The Great Square of Pegasus can be found using the bright stars of Cassiopeia that form a distinct W-shaped pattern.
+The Great Square of Pegasus can be found using the bright stars of Cassiopeia that form the W asterism.
 A line drawn from Segin, Epsilon Cassiopeiae, through Ruchbah, Delta Cassiopeiae, points in the direction of the asterism.

 Scheat and Markab, the star at the lower right corner of the Great Square, can be used to find Fomalhaut, the 18th brightest star in the sky and the luminary of the constellation Piscis Austrinus, the Southern Fish.
 Fomalhaut is bright, but not easy to identify because it lies in an area without any other particularly bright stars or asterisms.
 A line extended from Scheat through Markab points in the direction of the star.